19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 What can you do in Fairbanks, Alaska?

-Some of the most popular things to do in Fairbanks are watching the Aurora Borealis, visiting Running Reindeer Ranch, Pioneer Park, Morris Thompson Cultural Center, the Santa Claus House, go for a deep at Chena Hot Springs and more.
+Some of the most popular things to do in Fairbanks are watching the Aurora Borealis, visiting Running Reindeer Ranch, Pioneer Park, Morris Thompson Cultural Center, the Santa Claus House, going for a deep at Chena Hot Springs, and more.
 See the list above for interesting things to do in Fairbanks, Alaska.

-As a matter of fact, Fairbanks, Alaska is one of the best places to see the Northern Lights because of its unique location inside the Auroral Oval.
+Fairbanks, Alaska, is one of the best places to see the Northern Lights because of its unique location inside the Auroral Oval.
 I had this image taken right here in Fairbanks.ย

 Can you drive to the Arctic Circle from Fairbanks?